Teaching Jobs at University of Pittsburgh with Visa Sponsorship

 Which visa types are commonly used for Teaching roles at University of Pittsburgh?

 H-1B is the most common visa for ongoing faculty and lecturer appointments.
-J-1 is frequently used for visiting scholars and short-term teaching assignments.
-TN is available for Canadian and Mexican nationals in qualifying Teaching roles.
+J-1 visa is frequently used for visiting scholars and short-term teaching assignments.
+TN visa is available for Canadian and Mexican nationals in qualifying Teaching roles.
 For permanent residence, Pitt has sponsored EB-2 and EB-3 petitions for long-term academic hires, typically initiated after the employee has established their role.

 What qualifications are expected for Teaching positions at University of Pittsburgh?